 On my online magazine, Epicure & Culture, I do something similar.
-On my top menu heading I start on the left with the text “I want to…,” with options like “Explore Ethically” and “Eat Local” following.
+On my top menu heading I start on the left with the text “I want to…,” followed by options like “Explore Ethically” and “Eat Local.”
 In this way, I’m asking the reader a question and having a sort of conversation with them immediately.
 The image below shows this visually.

 On social media it gives a nice touch to converse with a follower by name or handle.
 I also find in newsletter correspondence it’s helpful to use merge tags that greet the reader by name.
 For example, instead of saying “Dear Reader” in your newsletter, it should say “Dear Joe Smith.”
 Keep the message conversational instead of adding tons of graphics and pizzazz, and your readers will feel like it’s a personal email just for them.

 Homework: Sign up for an email newsletter client and create a newsletter template that has personalized merge tags for future correspondence.
-Example below.
+Example below from my Mailchimp account.

 Collaborative posts are blog posts that don’t just feature your expertise, but that of others, too.
-For example, you can compile a post on the best tours in NYC (shameless plug: the answer is my private NYC photo tours!).
+For example, you can compile a post on the best attractions in Rome.
 Instead of typing out your personal favorite tours, you’d ask numerous people in your community to each share a blurb.

 This not only involves your followers in your blog, but can also increase engagement.
-Once your collaborative posts goes live, create a graphic and email it along with the post link to all who contributed, asking them to share on their own channels.
-You’ll get your content in front of new eyes.
-Note: I also do this when I write a non-collaborative post, letting brands and bloggers know they’ve been mentioned in my blog post so they’re moved to share.
+Once your collaborative post goes live, create a graphic and email it along with the post link to all who contributed, asking them to share on their own channels.
+You’ll get your content in front of new eyes (some of whom will hopefully be perfect fits for your tribe!).

 Homework: Come up with a collaborative blog post topic, then reach out to 10 different bloggers, readers and experts to add their two cents.

-While words and images have power, video has the ability to truly engage readers by making them feel like they’re part of your world, whether you’re touring a hotel, taking a cooking class in France, packing for a backpacking trip or talking about your craziest Brazilian bus experience.
-Make your online conversations feel more like in real life conversations.
+While words and images have power, video has the ability to truly engage readers by making them feel like they’re part of your world.
+This is true whether you’re touring a hotel, taking a cooking class in France, packing for a backpacking trip or talking about your craziest Brazilian bus experience.
+Make your online conversations feel more like real life conversations.

 This video is used on my About Page to give readers a more immersive idea of what’s to come.
 While I took the footage, it was edited by ProEditors.

-Giving away free stuff might sound counter intuitive to building a profitable blogging business, but offering a complimentary gift has a number of benefits.
-First of all, it rewards readers for being loyal and makes them feel appreciated by you.
-Moreover, they now have something beyond the blog to think of you by, whether that be an educational webinar packed full of awesome content, an e-book, access to an exclusive community or a file of inspiring photographs.
+Offering a complimentary gift has a number of benefits.
+First of all, it rewards readers for being loyal and makes them feel appreciated.
+Moreover, they now have something beyond the blog to think of you by, whether that be a checklist or PDF helping them quickly solve a problem, access to an exclusive community or a seat in your email challenge.

 Homework: Create a free offer to give your readers when they sign up for the newsletter.
 You may also want to link to this offer on your other social profiles.
 You can see an example in my Instagram profile below.

-This keeps your readers invested in your cause, and keeps them coming back for more as you continue to help them solve their problems beyond free content.
+This keeps your readers coming back for more as you continue to help them solve their problems beyond free content.
 Once complete, they’ll also be more invested in your website as you’ve given them key tools to enhance their own knowledge or wellbeing.

-You can also use a platform like Thinkific to create your own professional-looking class complete with video and content hosting, navigation, student support, affiliate programs, payment processing, landing pages and more.
+You can use a platform like Thinkific to create your own professional-looking class complete with video and content hosting, navigation, student support, affiliate programs, payment processing, landing pages and more.
 What’s also great about this is you can create a forum or private Facebook group for attendees to ask each other questions and collaborate, as well as get personal attention from you.

 Instead of offering a traditional online class, Lightroom and photography expert Cole of Cole’s Classroom does this in a different way.
 Along with video courses, he lets his community subscribe to his Cole’s Clique for $1, with the price going up after that to $24-$49 per month.

 Homework: This option won’t be for everyone; however, if you think it’s for you start brainstorming your membership site topic and logistics.
 Is it as simple as a private Facebook group with perks added, or do you need to use additional software?
-I’ve heard good things about the s2Members plugin.
+You can again use Thinkific or the s2Members plugin.

 Once you post your giveaway, readers get more excited about your brand.
 And this helps you in another way, too.
-Depending on the terms of your giveaway, it can lead to more subscribers, social media followers or shares, or actions that further promote your brand (such as sending a specific Tweet or sharing a blog post).
-Moreover, if you have a strong following the brand sponsoring the giveaway may pay you for the ability to be highlighted on your channels.
+Depending on the terms of your giveaway, it can lead to more subscribers, traffic and social media followers.
+Additionally, it can place your blog in front of new people who can potentially benefit from your content.

-Homework: Now would be a good time to start thinking about the logistics of the giveaway, including who might donate a prize, whether you’re ready to charge brands for the opportunity to showcase their product in front of your audience, and what the terms of the competition will be.
+Homework: Now would be a good time to start thinking about the logistics of the giveaway.
+Consider who might donate a prize, whether you’re ready to charge brands for the opportunity to showcase their product in front of your audience, and what the terms of the competition will be.
 I recommend using Gleam (they have a free version), which has tons of different giveaway templates with features like interactive widgets, winner choosing and 3rd party integration that make running a competition easy and professional.

-For the bloggers out there who sell products and services, having an affiliate program can create a community of ambassadors around your brand.
-An affiliate program works by offering your readers the chance to earn a percentage of your income based on referrals they generate.
-So say you sell a $10 ebook on starting your own online business.
+It works like this: you offer your readers the chance to earn a percentage of your income based on referrals they generate.
+So, say you sell a $10 e-book about how to travel as a solo female.
 You can provide readers interested in promoting the book a special link that, when clicked on to generate a purchase, gives the affiliate associated with that link a percentage of the profit.

 Homework: If you sell products and services and want to test the waters of running an affiliate program, try the free Affiliates WP plugin.
 You can upgrade to their Pro version for more features.
 There are other options, too, which you can check out here.

 One way to get everyone talking about your brand is having a hashtag to tie it all together.
 For example, for my NYC photo tour company I use the hashtag #NYCInAFlash.
-I encourage my guests to use the hashtag when posting photos from my tours, allowing other guests to check out what past tours might have been like and even interact with past guests.
-It also allows me to easily find and continue conversing with them online.
+I encourage my guests to use the hashtag when posting photos from my tours.
+This allows other guests to check out what tours are like and even interact with past guests.
+It also makes it easy for me to find and continue conversing with past guests online.

 You don’t need to be a traditional company to have a hashtag.
 Bloggers can use hashtags to rally their followers around their content’s mission, whether that be offering advice on Asia travel or ethical volunteering around the world.

 While technology has taken over the world, nothing beats good ole’ face-to-face communication.
 This can really help cement a relationship with your readers that goes beyond them simply reading a few of your blog posts.
-And how awesome is it to meet the people who support your work to thank them in person?
+And how awesome is it to meet — and thank — the people who support your work in person?